tlevine/www.thomaslevine.com/content/!/making-your-personal-website/index.md

 ## My particular website
 You probably want a website that isn't exactly like mine, but it might be worth explaining how my website works right now.
+If you're not the sort of person who knows what text files and Git are, you might want to [skip this section](#repeat).

 ### Copying it
 You are welcome to base your website on mine; the source code